 Significance in a nutshell

-Significance is a way of investigating, defining and communicating the meaning and importance of individual collection items and entire collections.
-An item’s significance is made up of its history, uses, and the aesthetic, scientific social and spiritual values it holds for past, present and future generations.
+Significance is a way of investigating and communicating the meaning and importance of individual collection items and entire collections.
+An item’s significance is made up of its history, uses, and the aesthetic, scientific social and spiritual values it holds for people and communities.

 WHY IS IT IMPORTANT TO DOCUMENT SIGNIFICANCE?